streamnative/flink-example/README.md

 1. `SimpleSource`: Consuming the message from Pulsar by using Flink's `StringSchema`.
 2. `SimpleSink`: Write the message into Pulsar by using Flink's `StringSchema`.
-3. `AvroSink`: Write avro message into Pulsar by Scala and `AvroSchema`.
+3. `LoadEventSink`: Write load event messages with multiple sub-classes into Pulsar by `JSONSchema`.
-4. `AvroSource`: Consuming avro message from Pulsar by Scala and `AvroSchema`.
+4. `LoadEventSource`: Consuming load event messages from Pulsar by `JSONSchema` and filter the `LoadCreateEvent` class.

 ## How to use